On 22 November 2011, a second tranche of 'climategate' emails was released.

 3115.txt: Mann refers to "the cause" - scientist or activist? " By the way, when is Tom C going to formally publish his roughly 1500 year reconstruction???
 It would help the cause to be able to refer to that reconstruction as confirming Mann and Jones, etc... ".
 Also 3940.txt: " so that should help the cause a bit. " and 0810.txt: " I don't know what she think's she's doing, but its not helping the cause "

 5286.txt: Hans von Storch, while preparing the IPCC TAR in 2000: " Climate research has become a postnormal science, with the intrusion of political demands and significant influence by activists driven by ideological (well meant) concerns. "

-1812.txt: Phil Jones, environmental campaigner: " Since Sonja retired I am a lot more free to push my environmental interests without ongoing critique of my motives and supposed misguidedness - I've signed my department up to 10:10 campaign and have a taskforce of staff and students involved in it. "
+1812.txt: Phil Jones, quoting Head of Geography Department at Hull: " Since Sonja retired I am a lot more free to push my environmental interests without ongoing critique of my motives and supposed misguidedness - I've signed my department up to 10:10 campaign and have a taskforce of staff and students involved in it. "